 Refrain from demeaning, discriminatory, or harassing behavior and speech.

 Be mindful of your surroundings and of your fellow participants.
 Alert an AIAS representative if you notice a dangerous situation or someone in distress.

 3. Unacceptable Behavior

-Unacceptable behaviors include: intimidating, harassing, abusive, discriminatory, derogatory or demeaning conduct by any attendees of any related D.I.C.E. events.
-The D.I.C.E. venue is shared with members of the public; please be respectful to all patrons of these locations.
+Unacceptable behaviors include: intimidating, harassing, abusive, discriminatory, derogatory, or demeaning conduct by any participant of any related AIAS activities.

 Harassment includes: offensive verbal comments related to gender, sexual orientation, race, religion, disability; inappropriate use of nudity and/or sexual images in public spaces (including presentation slides); deliberate intimidation, stalking or following; harassing photography or recording; sustained disruption of talks or other events; inappropriate physical contact, and unwelcome sexual attention.